sekulovskin/research-archive-masters-thesis/README.md

   - **6.examples**

-    - `examples.R` prints the results tiven in the example section including the estimates in Table 3 (not saved as a `.csv`).
+    - `examples.R` prints the results given in the example section including the estimates in Table 3 (not saved as a `.csv`).